dustinkredmond/LiteORM/README.md

 to provide for an extremely tiny library.

 If your application only contains a single table, or very few, LiteORM is the way to go.
-Spend more time writing application logic, than writing JDBC methods and SQL.
+Spend more time writing application logic, than writing JDBC method calls and SQL.

 **Features**
 - Automatic table creation